 What is barbershop?

 Barbershop music is sung a cappella (unaccompanied) with four voice parts.
-Tenor, the highest part, is sung above the melody.
+Tenor, the highest part, is a harmony part sung above the melody.
 Lead, one of the 2 middle parts, is generally the melody, although occasionally the melody line will transfer temporarily to one of the other parts.
 Baritone, also a middle part, is harmony usually below the melody.
 Bass, the lowest part, is the foundation harmony sung below the melody.
 This wide range of voice parts offers women with high or low voices a comfortable part to sing.

 Pitch Pipe Magazine